June is Scoliosis Awareness Month

 What Treatment Options are Available for Scoliosis?

-Generally speaking, braces are successful in children with curvatures between 25 – 40 degrees.
+In general, braces are successful in children with curvatures between 25 – 40 degrees.
 Ultimately, surgical correction is necessary once the Cobb angle EXCEEDS 40 degrees.

 Casting works similar to a brace to control scoliosis, but it cannot be removed.